 It is unfortunate that so many doctrines that are formulated and divide us are because church leaders have not taken the time to go to the original language or even compared the various translations.
-For example, although “Saint” Augustine, a church leader, lived a few centuries close to the original writings, he admittedly did not know or care to know Greek.
+For example, “Saint” Augustine, a church leader, lived a few centuries close to the original writings, he admittedly did not know or care to know Greek.
 He was a Latin scholar.
-Yet, in spite of the fact that the Bible was not written in Latin, “Saint Augustine” became the “father” of many erroneous teachings in Christendom among the western Catholics and the Protestants.
+Yet, although the Bible was not written in Latin, “Saint Augustine” became the “father” of many erroneous teachings in Christendom among the western Catholics and the Protestants.

 One reason the doctrine of “grace” in Ephesians 2:8-10 is misinterpreted is because the definite article “the” is ignored in the translations and study.
 "For by grace you have been saved, through the faith" (Wilbur Pickering's New Testament; Apostolic Bible Polygot [English]).
 The grace that saves is obtained through “The Faith.”
 “DiaG1223 τeisG3588 pisteis G4102” is the same expression as in Jude 3.
 Yet, how many preachers ignore this fact?

 The means of salvation is not sourced in us but is given to us by God.
 The Spirit through Paul is contrasting THE faith (currently given) with the Law of Moses as he does in other places.
-When the Spirit says not of ourselves, He is surely including "our" failure to perfectly obey the Law of Moses.
-Man cannot devise his own salvation.
-"For whosoever shall keep the whole law, and yet offend in one [point], he is guilty of all"
+When the Spirit says not of ourselves, He is excluding the Law of Moses.

 "And be found in him, not having mine own righteousness, which is of the law, but that which is through THE faith of Christ, the righteousness which is of God by THE faith" (Philippians 3:9).